Skip to content

 7 min read · Design

-Postwar ranch is the dominant housing stock across Sacramento, Bay Area, and much of California — millions of long, low, one-story homes that respond beautifully to a confident exterior direction.
-This is what's working in 2026.
+Postwar ranch is the dominant housing stock across Sacramento, the Bay Area, and much of California — millions of long, low, single-story homes that respond beautifully to a confident exterior direction.
+Because so much of that stock is plain production architecture, it is also one of the most modernization-rich segments in the state: a thoughtful re-side and color choice can transform curb appeal more dramatically here than almost anywhere else.
+Here is what's working in 2026, profile by profile.

 Understanding the ranch silhouette

-Direction 1: confident modern lap with simple color
+Direction 1: confident modern lap in a single color

 Trim and proportions for ranch